Just as an architect draws out a building plan before they start building, you need to develop a brand strategy for your business.

 Do some of their tactics succeed?
 Do some fail?
 Tailor your brand positioning based on their experience to better your company.

-And while staying in tune with your competitor's strategies is important if you want to enhance your brand, don't let them dictate each and every move you make.
+While staying in tune with your competitor's strategies is essential if you want to enhance your brand, don't let them dictate every move you make.

 Sure, you probably sell a similar product or service as many other companies, but you're in business because your brand is unique.
 By harping on every move your competitor makes, you lose that differentiation.